-In this episode I interview former Sheffield Steelers, Edinburgh Racers, Cardiff Devils and Manchester Storm forward Ivan Matulik
+In this episode I interview Ivan Matulik, the former Sheffield Steelers, Edinburgh Racers, Cardiff Devils and Manchester Storm forward.

-He was contacted, out of the blue, to be told that he had been selected in round 7 (147th overall) of the 1986 draft, by the then 2 time Stanley Cup Ice hockey Champions, the Edmonton Oilers.
+was the then 2 time Stanley Cup Ice hockey Champions, the Edmonton Oilers.

-Ivan made up his mind to follow his dream and with the help of an intermediary slipped out of the country and made his way to Canada, in effect he had defected to the West.
+With the help of an intermediary, he followed his dream and slipped out of the country.
+He then made his way to Canada and the Edmonton Oilers, in effect he had defected to the West.

 Having landed in Edmonton Ivan may have been forgiven for thinking that his problems were now over, however he was soon brought back down to earth with a bump, as Ivan explains in the Podcast:

 I was dropped off at the hotel, I was alone, in a foreign country

 and couldn’t speak a word of English.